-1-Net and EasyStack Strategic Partnership Announced
+1-Net and EasyStack Ongoing Strategic Partnership Update

 Aug 29, 2021, 23:00 ET

 SINGAPORE, Aug.
-29, 2021 /PRNewswire/ -- Effective 30th August 2021, 1-Net Singapore Pte Ltd and EasyStack Technologies Pte Ltd are onboard on a go-to-market strategic collaboration, this principle is based on mutual trust and respect for each other's ability to create a compelling business proposition for the regional market.
+29, 2021 /PRNewswire/ -- 1-Net Singapore Pte Ltd and EasyStack Technologies Pte Ltd are onboard on a go-to-market strategic collaboration, this principle is based on mutual trust and respect for each other's ability to create a compelling business proposition for the regional market.
 1-Net is the trusted brand by Singapore organisations and enterprises, including multi-national companies from overseas markets and regions.
 EasyStack is a global market leader in providing open cloud platform technology to enable medium to large enterprises and corporations that are seeking to transform its business through digital innovation such as artificial intelligence, machine and deep learning, data analytics modeling and user behavior personalization to engage and provide products and services relevant to their target customer base.

 Specifically, they are embarking on engagements in the following areas: